MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/sample-controls/react-facepile-control.md

 This sample provides examples on how to add dependencies for third-party libraries and Office UI Fabric, showcasing how to utilize the Office UI Fabric components for React for UI and perform bi-directional data-binding between the PowerApps component framework and the React state model.

-The component sample consists of three Office UI Fabric components: a facepile, a slider, a checkbox, and a dropdown list.
+The component sample consists of three Office UI Fabric components: a facepile, a slider, a check box, and a drop-down list.
 When you move the slider, the number of faces in the facepile changes.
-The checkbox controls whether the faces fade in and out or simply appear or disappear, and the options in the dropdown list control the size of the faces.
+The check box controls whether the faces fade in and out or simply appear or disappear, and the options in the drop-down list control the size of the faces.
 If there is no value set, the number of faces defaults to 3.

 - When the component is loaded, the slider is set to the bound attribute value.
 The `context.parameters.[property_name].attributes` property contains the associated metadata.
 - An event handler is passed in the React component's props; this will allow the React component to notify the host PowerApps component framework control that a value has changed.
 The event handler then determines if a call to the **notifyOutputEvents** method is necessary.